Blue State Blues: Eric Garcetti Is Conning Black Angelenos and Making Them Less Safe

 White liberals are finding this all too easy.
 They can take a knee, or tweet an empty black box, or pretend to “listen,” and they’re good.
 Few white liberals have the courage or self-awareness to speak out against riots, to tell the black community what is really happening.

-They are happy to let the fires rage because they think can blame Trump, because it is someone else’s problem, because enough black leaders are in on the con, and because they are still in charge.
+They turn a blind eye to the violence because they think can blame Trump, because it is someone else’s problem, because black leadership has been silent, and because they are still in charge.

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 His new book, RED NOVEMBER, is available for pre-order.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.